 Skip to Content

-How To Save Money While Shopping At Department Stores
+9 Tips To Save Money At Department Stores

 Know your price points

-The other day, I was in Sears looking for a wrench for Pete.
-I have no idea what the going price is for a wrench, so I waited until my dad got in the store to ask him.
-He was looking at a couple, then let me know I could get a better deal at Harbor Freight Tools.
+A few years ago, Pete needed a wrench.
+I happened to be in the mall with my dad, so I went to Sears to look at wrenches.
+But, I had no idea what a good price for a wrench was.
+So I waited until my dad got in the store to ask him.
+He looked at the ones Sears offered, then let me know I could get a better deal at Harbor Freight Tools.

-If you know what you want to spend or rather, what you should spend on a certain item, you won’t overpay for it when you do purchase it.
+If you know what you want to spend or rather, what you should spend on a specific item, you won’t overpay for it when you do purchase it.

 Check your mailbox for coupons.